jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-6-block-list-components.md

 ### Implementing The Block List

-In our `[slug].astro` file, we want to add in another property called `components` to explicitly set our Block List
+In our `[slug].astro` file, we want to add in another property called `components` to explicitly set our Block List.

 Where we are seting the `props` in the `getStaticPaths` function, add the following: